retreat-manager/yk-cabin-rental-pricing/README.md

 [//]: # (daily price is $20 if not a full week)

-> All cabins have a gas stove, a fire place and an outhouse.
+> All cabins have a propane cooking stove, a wood-burning stove and an outhouse.

-> All cabins, except cabin 3, have refridgerators.
-Cabin 3 has a cooler and use of the fridge in the shed (all cabins can use fridge in shed).
+> All cabins have refridgerators and you may also use the fridge in the shed (all cabins share the use of this fridge).

 ### Payment Details:
 - Payment in Full is required to reserve a cabin